Girl Meets Fire

 Zoé Forestier

 A Puerto Rican spice cake that originated from the town of Añasco.
-This recipe makes a moist cake filled with aromatic spices that is not too sweet to accompany your moring or afternoon cup of coffee or tea.
+This recipe makes a moist cake filled with aromatic spices that is not too sweet, perfect for accompanying your morning or afternoon cup of coffee or tea.

 5 from 2 votes